charis-amend/session-notebook/express-server-basics/morning-notes-server.md

 #### inside the server:

-- webserver
+- webserver (makes requests to the database)
+- hardrive
-- hardrive / database
+- database
 - we can access also other remote locations

 ### executing JS in RUNTIME ENVIRONMENT